Zolo Blog

 7. FAQ’s

-According to a recent report by Anarock Property Consultants, housing rent in Bengaluru has surged by over 30%, significantly impacting rental accommodation.
+According to a recent report, rentals rose by up to 15.7%, driven by robust demand in cities like Bengaluru.
 ZoloStays offers a range of convenient and affordable housing solutions tailored to the needs of students, professionals, and families alike.
 With a focus on providing comfortable and well-equipped living spaces.

 What is the cost of Living in Bangalore?

-Despite challenges, Bangalore fulfils diverse needs, with factors like rental accommodation, food, education, and transport influencing the cost of living.
-According to Numbeo data: The average cost of living in Bangalore is 134,036.0 including rent.
-For a single person, the estimated monthly expenses are 37,984 excluding rent.
+According to Numbeo data, the average cost of living in Bangalore is 116,372.3, excluding rent.
+For a single person, the estimated monthly expenses are 31,843.7, excluding rent.

 1. Accommodation Cost in Bangalore.

 Accommodation is a significant factor influencing the cost of living in Bangalore, varying based on lifestyle and needs.
-Rental expenses differ depending on areas and localities.
+Rental expenses vary depending on the area and locality.
 Students and professionals often opt for rental properties close to workplaces and colleges to manage expenses.
-Students and bachelors can consider PGs in Bangalore which cost around Rs 5,000-10,000, or 1BHK flats at Rs 8,000-10,000 in areas like BTM, Hebbal, Kengeri, and Nagawara.
-For families and couples, a decent 2 BHK flat may cost 12-15k, with luxury options near tech parks ranging from Rs 5,000 to Rs 5,00,000.
-Luxurious areas like Bgmane Tech Park, ITPL, Indira Nagar, Koramangala, and Mg Road offer 1 BHK flats from Rs 10,000 to 23,000.
-The average PG cost in Bangalore ranges from 7000 to 30000.
+Students and bachelors can consider PGs in Bangalore, which cost around Rs 7,000-15,000, or 1BHK flats at Rs 12,000-25,000 in areas like BTM, Hebbal, Kengeri, and Nagawara.
+For families and couples, a decent 2 BHK flat may cost 20-45k, with luxury options near tech parks ranging from Rs 30,000 to Rs 1,00,000.
+Luxurious areas like Bgmane Tech Park, ITPL, Indira Nagar, Koramangala, and MG Road offer 1 BHK flats from Rs 20,000 to 45,000.
+The average PG cost in Bangalore ranges from 5000 to 25,000.
 Choose wisely to save expenses and lead a comfortable life.

-Below are categorized by rental price range for BHKs and paying guests
+Below are categorised by rental price range for BHKs and paying guests

 Apartments Rental in BangalorePrice (Rs)